 The discounted payback period calculation is still widely used by managers who want to know when they will recoup their initial investment, but it has three major flaws:

-- First, the time value of money is not considered when you calculate payback period.
+First, the time value of money is not considered when you calculate the payback period.
 In other words, no matter for which year you receive a cash flow, it is given the same weight as the first year.
 This flaw overstates the time to recover the initial investment.

-- A second flaw is the lack of consideration of cash flows beyond the payback period.
-If the capital project lasts longer than the payback period, any cash flows the project generates after the initial investment is recovered are not considered at all in the payback period calculation.
+A second flaw is the lack of consideration of cash flows beyond the payback period.
+If the capital project lasts longer than the payback period, the cash flows the project generates after the initial investment is recovered are not considered at all in the payback period calculation.

-- The third, and perhaps most important, flaw is that calculating the discounted payback period does not really give the financial manager or business owner the information needed to make the best investment decision.
+The third, and perhaps most important, a flaw is that calculating the discounted payback period does not really give the financial manager or business owner the information needed to make the best investment decision.
 In addition to the first two flaws, the business owner also has to guess at the interest rate or cost of capital.
 Consequently, it is not the best method to use when choosing an investment project.
 That said, this third flaw of the discounted payback period can be dismissed if the weighted average cost of capital is used as the rate at which to discount the cash flows.

-Although not entirely satisfactory, the calculation of discounted payback period is comparatively better than a calculation using an undiscounted payback period as a capital budgeting decision criterion.
+Although not entirely satisfactory, the calculation of the discounted payback period is comparatively better than a calculation using an undiscounted payback period as a capital budgeting decision criterion.
 That said, an even better calculation to use in many instances is the net present value calculation.